Vernon resident files open meeting complaint

 So officials quickly contacted Windham County Sheriff Keith Clark and named him interim chief at an emergency meeting Tuesday evening.
 Clark has said the Vernon job will not require a full-time commitment and will not interfere with his duties as sheriff.

 Hebert has criticized the move, saying it is unnecessary because her second-in-command, Sgt.
-Bruce Gauld, has kept the department running smoothly in
+Bruce Gauld, has kept the department running smoothly in her absence.

 The way Clark’s appointment occurred also prompted a few complaints.
 Fairman, in correspondence with the attorney general’s office, said "no public notice at all was given before the ‘emergency’ meeting."